sunyeetu/psiral-HTM/HOWTO.md

 Blind | Fire | 3 turns | 6 | All wizards skip 3 turns completely.
 Path | Earth | - | 5  | Makes 4 tiles ahead of player Earth tiles.
 No buffs can be casted.
 Freeze | Water  | 3 turns  |6  | Wizards standing on water tile or stepping on frozen tile will get stuck for 3 turns.
 They skip 3 turn completely.

+## Story

+It is very rare for humans to achieve the status of a higher being.
+This requires absolute devotion to the ethereal.
+To the very fabrics that space constitutes of.
+Should one learn how to thread these fabrics, twist them and control them, she is then elevated closer to the higher presence.

+*TODO: More crappy stuff to be written later …*